Wildlife and Forestry Research - Citizen Monitoring

 This information will help the department with population estimates and setting harvest quotas.
 Additional methods to measure the wildlife populations will be useful at statewide and county levels.
 Snapshot Wisconsin provides a systematic method that will contribute information on management aspects such as fawn-to-doe ratios and also deer population trends over time.
 This information will help counties and the state better understand changes in the herd.

 Opportunities to get involved in Snapshot Wisconsin

 There are two main ways to get involved.
 First, you can apply to host a trail camera.
 These volunteers will attend a training and set up and monitor a trail camera provided to them.
 Second, you can view and categorize photos on Zooniverse, the internet's largest collection of citizen science projects.
-We expect to implement Snapshot Wisconsin in one county and with some school groups in spring 2015, with statewide rollout beginning in fall 2015.
-Please check back for updates!
+Learn more about Snapshot Wisconsin and how you can get involved.

 The Wisconsin Lakes and Wildlife Citizen Science Project

 This project will further develop the existing Wisconsin Loon Citizen Science Network (75 participants in 2012) to monitor long-term abundance of lake-dependent wildlife in the Northern Highland ecological landscape.
 Specific objectives include conducting workshops and training volunteers for the Wisconsin Loon Citizen Science Network, producing project reports, informational packets for Citizen Scientists, annual newsletter, and developing additional citizen science monitoring activities on Northern Highland lakes to monitor impacts of land-use and climate change on lake-dependent wildlife.